yashbrahmbhatt/LazyFramework/README.md

 <hr />

 # Contributing
 Feel free to fork and create a pull request for any changes or additions you would like to make!
-I will eventually get around to reviewing it, I promise :smile:
+I will eventually get around to reviewing it, I promise :smile:.

 If you just have an idea, please create an 'Issue' here on GitHub and we can figure it out.